FYS9530 – Subatomic Many-Body Theory II

 Final oral exam which counts 100 % towards the final grade.

-This course has mandatory exercises?that must be approved before you can sit the final?exam
+This course has a mandatory exercise that must be approved before you can sit the final?exam

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: FYS4530 – Subatomic Many-Body Theory II